akarX23/E-Commerce/client/README.md

 - It then checks if the user is an admin or not.
 - Based on the above authorisation parameters it allows the user if he has access or redirects them to home page.
 In case the user is logged in but tried to access an admin route he is shown a Authorisation Revoked page.
+- The props received from the react router are passed to the route about to be rendered.

 ##### The Auth hoc is the backbone of the security for our app and therefore very essential.